vanessaaleung/data-science-notes/machine-learning/text-images/README.md

 ### Word2vec
 _Get vector representation for text_
 - Words often used in the same context will be close in the vector representation
+- Uses a **neural network model** to learn word associations from a large corpus of text

 ## Images
 - use pre-trained neural networks to extract features